Medical animation: History

 Though evolved from the field of realistic medical illustrations (such as those created by Flemish anatomist Andreas Vesalius in the 16th century), medical animations are also indebted to motion picture technology and computer-generated imagery.

 The term medical animation predates the advent of computer-generated graphics by approximately three decades.
 Though the first computer animation was created at Bell Telephone Labs in 1963, the phrase "medical animation" appears in scholarly contexts as early as 1932 in the Journal of Biological Photography.
 As discussed by Clarke and Hoshall, the term referred to two-dimensional illustrated motion pictures produced for inclusion in films screened for medical students.

 The creation of the computer-generated medical animation began in earnest in the early 1970s.
 The first description of the use of 3D computer graphics for a medical purpose can be found in an issue of the journal Science, dated 1975.
 Its authors, a team of researchers from the Departments of Chemistry and of Biochemistry and Biophysics at Texas A&M University, described the potential uses of medical animation for visualizing complex macromolecules.

-By the late 1980s, the medical animation had become a distinct modality of physiological and surgical instruction.
+By the late 1980s, medical animation had become a distinct modality of physiological and surgical instruction.
 By that point, researchers had suggested that the 3D medical animations could illustrate physiological, molecular or anatomical concepts that might otherwise be infeasible.

 Today's medical animation industry comprises one facet of the non-entertainment computer animation industry, which has annual revenues of $15 billion per year worldwide.